 Read more about our trustees below.

-Dr Peter Sidebotham – Peter is a reader in child health at Warwick Medical School, and formerly a consultant paediatrician at South Warwickshire NHS Trust and designated doctor for safeguarding children and for child death review.
+Prof Peter Sidebotham – Peter is emeritus professor of child health at Warwick Medical School, and formerly a consultant paediatrician and designated doctor for safeguarding children and for child death review.
 He has over 20 years’ experience as a practitioner and academic specialising in child protection.
-Peter is co-editor of Child Abuse Review and is also a Trustee of the Lullaby Trust.Read more
+Peter has published extensively on serious and fatal child maltreatment and unexpected child deaths.
+He is a member of the National Child Safeguarding Practice Review Panel.
+Peter is co-edito